ANIA HULL

 I was born behind the Iron Curtain to a family of artists and political dissidents.
 We escaped when I was still very little, right after the Soviet-backed government declared martial law in Poland.
 We crossed to Eastern Germany god knows how, crossed Check Point Charlie from East to West Berlin with god knows what papers, got on a train, and defected to the West in Paris.
 I wore small red rain boots on that journey, with all the money we had in the world inside them.
 Some of my earliest memories are of the tanks we left behind in the streets of Warsaw, of a soldier who searched our train compartment when we left Berlin for Paris, and of eating my very first banana ever, right outside the Gare de l'Est.

 I grew up as a child refugee on political asylum in France, where I first lived in a refugee and assimilation camp in Marans, a small village near La Rochelle, with for neighbors other asylum seekers from Guatemala, Vietnam, Cambodia, and several African countries.
-We soon moved to a shelter for refugees in decrepit building in Paris, across from the Grande Mosquée de Paris and a few blocks from the Jardin des Plantes.
+We soon moved to a shelter for refugees in a decrepit building in Paris, across from the Grande Mosquée de Paris and a few blocks from the Jardin des Plantes.

 BELONGING (OR NOT)

 All in all, I've lived in 11 countries so far — Poland, France, Canada, Mexico, India, Italy, the U.K., Zambia, Hungary, Hong Kong, and the U.S. — and visited over 70 others.
-I trekked, often solo, through mountains, valleys, and deserts on five continents, and camped all along.
+I trekked, mostly solo, through mountains, valleys, and deserts on five continents, and camped all along.
 Our planet and its inhabitants are, indeed, magnificent, and some.

 I am fluent in French, Spanish, Polish, English, and Joual.
 I used to be fluent in Italian, too, though I seem to have lost in the last few years most of my spoken fluency; I do, however, understand and read Italian at native level.
 I can get by, with caution and at a teeth-grinding slow pace, in Serbo-Croatian, Czech, Portuguese, and German.
 I tried my hand (and pretty much failed) at Japanese, Hindi, and Marathi.